olegfour3/AiogramTemplateFull/README.md

 ## Dockerfile
 The `Dockerfile` defines the instructions for building the Docker image that is used by the bot service.
-The file begins by specifying the base image that should be used for the image, which in this case is `python:3.9-buster`.
+The file begins by specifying the base image that should be used for the image, which in this case is `python:3.11-alpine`.
 The `ENV` instruction sets the value of the `BOT_NAME` environment variable, which is used by the `WORKDIR` instruction to specify the working directory for the container.

 The `COPY` instructions are used to copy the `requirements.txt` file and the entire project directory into the image.
 The `RUN` instruction is used to install the Python dependencies from the `requirements.txt` file.
 This allows the application to run in the container with all the necessary dependencies.
+`requirements_safe.txt` file contains a list of libraries used at the time this template was created.